tferrari92/automate-all-the-things-braindamage/README.md

 ## Description

-The [/my-app/frontend directory](my-app) on the repo is meant to represent the frontend microservice code repository.
+The [application-code/my-app/frontend directory](/application-code/my-app/frontend/) on the repo is meant to represent the frontend microservice code repository.
 Here you'll find the code files and the corresponding Dockerfile for the frontend service.

 Just as in the backend pipeline, there's four stages on this pipeline:

 1. We build and push our frontend image to DockerHub.
-2. We deploy to Dev environment in the same manner we did with the backend (modifying the image.tag value in the [helm/my-app/frontend/environments/values-dev.yaml file](helm/my-app/frontend/environments/values-dev.yaml)).
+2. We deploy to Dev environment in the same manner we did with the backend (modifying the image.tag value in the [helm-charts/systems/my-app/frontend/environments/values-dev.yaml file](/helm-charts/systems/my-app/frontend/environments/values-dev.yaml)).
 3. If deployment to Dev was OK, we deploy to Stage.
 4. If deployment to Stage was OK, we'll get an email requesting authorization for deployment to Prod.
 Give it the thumbs up and our app will be deployed to Prod.

 That's it!
 Your entire app was deployed to all environments!
 Good job buddy!

-Just as with the backend, this pipeline is automatically triggered everytime there are any changes commited inside the "frontend service application code repository" (meaning the [/my-app/frontend directory](my-app/frontend)).
+Just as with the backend, this pipeline is automatically triggered everytime there are any changes commited inside the "frontend service application code repository" (meaning the [application-code/my-app/frontend directory](/application-code/my-app/frontend/)).
 In this manner, if the frontend developers commit any changes to the frontend service, they will be automatically built and deployed to the cluster.

 For the infrastructure, same as before.
-If the infrastrucure team needs to, for example, change the number of pod replicas for the frontend service in the dev environment, then they'd change the value of deployment.replicas in the [helm/my-app/frontend/environments/values-dev.yaml file](helm/my-app/frontend/environments/values-dev.yaml), commit the change and wait for ArgoCD to apply the changes on the cluster.
+If the infrastrucure team needs to, for example, change the number of pod replicas for the frontend service in the dev environment, then they'd change the value of deployment.replicas in the [helm-charts/systems/my-app/frontend/environments/values-dev.yaml file](/helm-charts/systems/my-app/frontend/environments/values-dev.yaml), commit the change and wait for ArgoCD to apply the changes on the cluster.

 <br/>

 ## Instructions

-1. Go to "Pipelines" under "Pipelines" on the left side menu.
+1. On your GitHub repo, go to the "Actions" tab.
-2. Click on "New pipeline".
+2. Click on the "05-Build & deploy my-app-frontend image" workflow.
-3. Select "GitHub".
-4. Select the repo, it should be "your-github-username/automate-all-the-things-braindamage"
-5. Select "Existing Azure Pipelines YAML file".
-6. Under "Branch" select "main" and under "Path" select "/azure-devops/04-build-and-deploy-frontend.yml".
-Click "Continue".
-7. If you DON'T have a hosted parallelism, you'll need to do the same thing as in point 10 from the [infrastructure deployment pipeline](#instructions).
-8. Click on "Run".
+3. Click on "Run workflow" (Use workflow from Branch: main).

 <!-- 9.
 When it's done, you should be able to access the URLs you got from the ArgoCD Deployment pipeline.
 But if you go to the URLs too quickly you'll see nothing there.
 We need to give ArgoCD a little time to notice the changes in the [/helm/my-app/frontend directory](helm/my-app/frontend).
 By default ArgoCD pulls for changes every three minutes.
 You can either wait like an adult or go into the ArgoCD web UI and hit "Refresh Apps" like the impatient child that you are.
 11. Check the URLs again.